ACV11/WT-Project/README.md

 # WT-Project
-This repository contains files for a music streaming website.
+This repository contains files for a music service website.
+There are a limited number of songs in the database.

 The page wtas.html is the home page of the website.
 The CSS styling for this page is main.css